 The new supercomputer comes after a similar announcement in December last year that NSCC and National University Health System were building a supercomputer to advance research in Covid-19 and other areas of healthcare.

-This included using the supercomputer to train AI tools to predict the path a patient's condition could take in the future.
+This included using the supercomputer to train AI to predict the path a patient's condition could take in the future.
 The machine is expected to be ready by the middle of this year.

 Subscribe to our mailing list to get the updates to your email inbox...